Block-heel ankle boot with Light blue Oxford shirt— a women's outfit

 Why it works

 Two pieces, multiple occasions.
 The block-heel ankle boot brings stable heel, versatile silhouette.
 The light blue oxford shirt answers it — reads slightly more casual than white.
-Black or white against pastel is the cleanest spring contrast available.
+Pastel reads brightest against pure black and melts into sorbet against white — both work; decide whether the day calls for contrast or softness.

 This is solid business or smart-occasion territory.
 Adds up to dressier-than-business-casual without crossing into formal.